klemenv/PyDevice/pycalcRecord.md

-# PyRecord
+# pycalcRecord

-PyRecord is a custom record that allows passing multiple parameters to Python code and returning result of executed code as record value.
+pycalcRecord is a custom record that allows passing multiple parameters to Python code and returning result of executed code as record value.
 Most common use case is to invoke Python function and using it's return value.
 But any Python expression can be evaluated the same way, including